-If you’re a seafood buff like I am, this crab cake meal will certainly not disappoint.
+If you’re a seafood buff like I am, this crab mac and cheese will certainly not disappoint.
 We decided to make this recipe a little funky by adding homemade mac and cheese.
 Why go to an expensive restaurant quality seafood can be made at home?

-It all started on recent shopping trip.
-It’s not often that I draw inspiration from grocery shopping but that is exactly what happened on a recent trip with Molly and I.
+It all started on a recent shopping trip.
+It’s not often that I draw inspiration from grocery shopping but that is exactly what happened on a recent trip with Molly and me.

-As we were perusing the isles of our local grocery store, I spotted it.
+As we were perusing the aisles of our local grocery store, I spotted it.
 Something unexpected and something that got my brain juices flowing.
-A box of Red Lobster Cheddar Bay Biscuit mix.
+A box of Red Lobster Cheddar Cheese Bay Biscuit mix.

 If you’re a fan of Red Lobster, then I’m sure you salivate at the mere mention of these golden tasty beauties.
 I had already been craving crab legs so I got the bright idea to make carb cakes using the biscuit mix.

-And then I thought, what would Shaggy and Scooby Doo?
+And then I thought, what would Shaggy and Scooby Doo do?
 Something really funky right?
 What if I combined a creamy mac and cheese mixture to create an ultimate crab cake meal?
 This macaroni lab experiment was sounding good.

 It was one of those eureka moments that rarely happens.
 But would it be all that I thought it would be?
 There was only one way to find out.